kmankeiran/hollenbeck_dockstader_music_mixer/README.md

 # Music Mixer by Keiran Hollenbeck and Cheyenne Dockstader
-On the homepage the viewer will see a boombox and five cassette tapes Labled Chainsmokers, Coldplay, We Are Leo, Breaking Benjamin, and Ed Sheeran.
-The viewer will then choose a tape to listen to.
-The  viewer will click one of the five cassette tapes and drag it over to the boombox.
-Release the tape to start playing the selected track.
+On the homepage the viewer will see a record player and a few vinyls.
+The viewer will then choose a vinyl to play.
+The viewer will drag a vinyl to the player and listen to the track they selected. the viewer can add multiple tracks in order to create their own remix.
-If the viewer would like to stop playing the current track they may simply press the reset button located below the Boombox and cassettes.
 Coding was done by Keiran Hollenbeck. visuals were designed by Cheyenne Dockstader.
-All coding aspects such as imputing the audio files, creating the sturcture and funcitonality of this website was done by Keiran Hollenbeck.
-All design files (SVG's) and visual aspects of this website and Read me documentation was created by Cheyenne Dockstader and planned by both Keiran and Cheyenne.
+All coding aspects such as inputing the audio files, creating the sturcture and funcitonality of this website was done by Keiran Hollenbeck.
+All design files (SVG's) and visual aspects of this website was created by Cheyenne Dockstader and planned by both Keiran and Cheyenne.